-This is not a problem at all.
-(3) This is a small problem.
-(2) This is a big problem.
-(1) This is a very big problem.
-(0)

-- ] Vandalism (damaging school, teacher, or student property)
+This s is not a problem at all.
+(3) s is a small problem.
+(2) s is a big problem.
+(1) s is a very big problem.
+(0) Vandalism (damaging school, teacher, or student property) Gang activity Alcohol use Tobacco use Drug use Drug selling Racial conflict Social media bullying (on computers, phones, tablets, etc.) In-person bullying Theft (either from a person or from someplace where they store their belongings Physical violence (beating people up)

-- ] Gang activity

-- ] Alcohol use

-- ] Tobacco use ] Drug use

-- ] Drug selling

-- Racial conflict

-- ] Social media bullying (on computers, phones, tablets, etc.)

-- ] In-person bullying

-- ] Theft (either from a person or from someplace where they store their belongings)

-- ] Physical violence (beating people up)